 Thank you for your interest in the FAC School of Music.
 For listings of our current class offerings (DJing, Drums, Guitar, Piano, Ukulele) along with rates, schedules, and bios of our instructors, please see below.
 Due to present COVID-19 restrictions, we are not offering voice lessons at this time.
-Classes are scheduled to begin the week of Monday, September 28 if the current situation remains stable.
+Classes for the Winter Term are scheduled to begin the week of Monday, January 11 if the current situation remains stable.
 Please be patient with us if we need to make any last-minute changes.
 It will be for your safety.

 At the bottom of this page, you will find a link to reserve a lesson time.
 Once you have selected a spot, we will be in touch to complete the registration process.
 As well as payment for the lessons, there will be a one-time annual registration fee of $75.
 Payment options are detailed in our studio policy.
 Registration is currently on a term-by-term basis.
 Lessons will be in-person and will take place at the Deerfoot Campus, 12345 40 St SE.
 If you are interested in online lessons, please contact us directly.
 For further information or if you have any questions, please email email@example.com.